adrianchinghc/bitrise-step-appcenter-codepush-release-react-native/README.md

-# AppCenter CodePush Release React Native Android
+# AppCenter CodePush Release React Native

-Utilise appcenter-cli command appcenter codepush release-react to release an update to android app
+Utilise appcenter-cli command appcenter codepush release-react to release an update

 ## How to use this Step